 Your headphones provide up to 22 hours of playback from 90 minutes of charging, and up to 40 hours when you turn off Pure ANC.
 And with Fast Fuel, your headphones provide up to 3 hours of playback from a 10-minute charge.

 To check the battery level, make sure your headphones are turned on, then tap the power button on your headphones and watch the five Fuel Gauge lights on the right earcup.

 If you turn your headphones on and the indicator light turns on but doesn't flash, your headphones are already paired with a device.
 In that case, follow these steps to connect to a different device.

 Pair with an iPhone that uses iOS 11 or later

-On your iPhone, go to Settings > Bluetooth and make sure Bluetooth is turned on.
+On your iPhone, go to Settings > Bluetooth and make sure that Bluetooth is turned on.

 Press the power button on your headphones for 1 second.

-Hold your headphones within 5cm (2 inches) of your unlocked iPhone.
-After a few seconds, your iPhone will ask you to connect.
+Hold your headphones within 2 inches of your unlocked iPhone.
+After a few seconds, your iPhone asks you to connect.